Feyerabend/ABC80/abc802/CPM.md

 * __Modularity__: Designed to be highly portable across different hardware platforms.
 Unix was written in C, which facilitated easier adaptation to various systems.

-MS-DOS/IBM-DOS: Single-tasking operating system with a command-line interface.
+__*MS-DOS/IBM-DOS*__: Single-tasking operating system with a command-line interface.
-File System: Initially used the FAT12 file system, which also had an 8.3 filename convention.
+* __File System__: Initially used the FAT12 file system, which also had an 8.3 filename
+convention.
 Later versions supported FAT16 and FAT32.
-Memory Management: Initially limited to 640 KB of conventional memory, with later enhancements for extended and expanded memory.
+* __Memory Management__: Initially limited to 640 KB of conventional memory, with later
+enhancements for extended and expanded memory.
-Modularity: Less modular compared to Unix but more standardised than CP/M, as MS-DOS was designed to run on IBM PCs and compatible with a standard BIOS interface.
+* __Modularity__: Less modular compared to Unix but more standardised than CP/M, as MS-DOS was designed to run on IBM PCs and compatible with a standard BIOS interface.

 3. User Interface and Usability

-CP/M: Command-line interface (CLI) with a simple set of commands.
+__*CP/M*__: Command-line interface (CLI) with a simple set of commands.
-Usability: Geared towards users with some technical knowledge, but less complex than Unix.
+* __Usability__: Geared towards users with some technical knowledge, but less complex than Unix.
 Limited user interface features compared to Unix.

-Unix: Command-line interface with powerful shell scripting capabilities.
+__*Unix*__: Command-line interface with powerful shell scripting capabilities.
 Early Unix systems used shells like the Bourne shell (sh).
-Usability: More complex commands and utilities, providing greater power and flexibility but requiring more technical expertise.
+* __Usability__: More complex commands and utilities, providing greater power and flexibility but requiring more technical expertise.
 Unix systems often included a rich set of command-line tools and utilities.
-GUI: Some systems had some (propriatary) graphical interfaces.
+* __GUI__: Some systems had some (propriatary) graphical interfaces, like D-NIX.

-MS-DOS/IBM-DOS: Command-line interface (CLI) with a straightforward set of commands.
+__*MS-DOS/IBM-DOS*__: Command-line interface (CLI) with a straightforward set of commands.
-Usability: Designed to be user-friendly for business and personal use, simpler than Unix but more advanced than CP/M in terms of user interface and available commands.
+* __Usability__: Designed to be user-friendly for business and personal use, simpler than Unix but more advanced than CP/M in terms of user interface and available commands.
-GUI: MS-DOS/IBM-DOS itself did not include a GUI, but it could run graphical environments like Microsoft Windows, which started as an add-on to MS-DOS.
+* __GUI__: MS-DOS/IBM-DOS itself did not include a GUI, but it could run graphical environments like Microsoft Windows, which started as an add-on to MS-DOS.